Glossary of Terms and AcronymsNOTE: The use of the term ‘Avondale’ through this document refers to Avondale University

 Services Australia: The Australian government department which has the responsibility of delivering a range of welfare, health, child support payments and other services to eligible people in Australia.
 Previously it was known as the Department of Human Services.
 See https://www.servicesaustralia.gov.au/

-Show Cause: Where a student is required to outline to the relevant Faculty Learning and Teaching Committee, in writing, why he/she considers enrolment in the course in which he/she is currently enrolled should not be discontinued (terminated) because of unsatisfactory academic progress.
-See Academic Progression Policy and Rules at http://www.avondale.edu.au/policies/
+Show Cause: Where a student is required to outline to the relevant School Committee, in writing, why they consider enrolment in the course in which they are currently enrolled should not be discontinued (terminated) because of unsatisfactory academic progress.
+See Academic Progression Policy and Rules at https://www.avondale.edu.au/policies/

 Staff Connect: A web-based portal that allows staff to access student information.